BotsheloXolileBanda/alx-system_engineering-devops/0x02-shell_redirections/README.md

-16-whatsnext shows finds words and ensuing lines 17-hidethisword displays all lines without bin using -v option and grep command 18-lettersonly displays files starting with capital letters
+16-whatsnext shows finds words and ensuing lines 17-hidethisword displays all lines without bin using -v option and grep command 18-lettersonly displays files starting with capital letters 19-AZ replaces A and Z with c and e